Vulvovaginal Atrophy and Menopause

 What is the pelvic floor?

 The pelvic floor consists of muscles and ligaments that support the bladder, uterus, and bowel openings.
-These muscles and ligaments prevent bladder and bowel incontinence and relate to sexual function.
-Additionally, they contribute to your hips and trunk stability, particularly during walking and standing.

 Why is the pelvic floor so important?